slurmulon/bach/docs/contribute.md

 From there you can simply open a pull request in Github.

-Here is a suggested temnplate you can use for your PR, which I've found to be useful in improving organization and archival while avoiding being overbearing.
+Here is a suggested template you can use for your PR, which I've found to be useful in improving organization and archival while avoiding being overbearing.

 ```md
 **Changes**